Mrian07/Proyeksi/docs/user-guide/agile-boards/README.md

 ### Basic board

-Freely create any kind of list you need to organize your team in OpenProject.
+Freely create any kind of list you need to organize your team in ProyeksiApp.
 If it is organizing tasks for a department, planning a team event, collecting feedback for different topics, coordinating tasks in different locations, generating ideas and many more.
 Every team member can add tasks to this board and thus the board will be growing over time.
 It allows you to always know what tasks need to be done without using an Excel file and one coordinator.
 Everyone has access to the information at any time from anywhere.

 ![basic-board-docs](basic-board-docs.png)